tu-team/2/doc/design-specification/system-description.md

 ## TU system overview

 TU system is comprised of Training subsystem, Operating subsystem and Knowledge Base.
 TU Operating subsystem is integrated with target(customer) system via smart operating mechanism described below.

+Training subsystem is capable of machine learning of the system of domain and common sense knowledge.
+Domain information is: problem symptoms, possible solutions, problem solution time limits (SLAs), main domain concepts like software, network, internet, browser, data base table etc.

+Operating subsystem is capable of understanding the problem description and retrieving proper solution, clarification of problem description and clarification processing, implementing found solution over target(customer) system via smart operating mechanism.

+Smart operating mechanism is the way TU system implement found solution over target system taking in account feedback of operating environment.
+For example, solution is
+Install FireFox on James Bond machine.
+System tries to use install software script with FireFox parameter over James Bond machine.
+If script fails with can not access James Bond machine error, TU tries to clarify the address with human specialist.

 Knowledge base is main storage of the TU system that stores all data and is capable of reporting of every action done by the system.

 ![System overview](https://github.com/development-team/2/raw/master/doc/design-specification/uml/images/system-overview.png)